BitComet: Padding files

 Creation of padding files has been enabled by default since version 0.85, and as of version 1.36 is still enabled by default.

 FileHippo controversy

 The download site FileHippo ceased carrying new versions of BitComet in April 2008, with this announcement.

 As of April 2008 FileHippo will no longer be updating BitComet.
 As they have copied the FileHippo site text, files, images and update checker and are passing it off as original work.
 We recommend you use a different more reputable torrent client such as uTorrent.

-This occurred after FileHippo reportedly noticed that the design and code of the AppHit.com site was very similar with the one FileHippo used, copying not only icons, but text from FileHippo's website and FileHippo's own original update checking software.
+This occurred after FileHippo reportedly noticed that the design and code of the AppHit.com site was very similar to the one FileHippo used, copying not only icons, but text from FileHippo's website and FileHippo's own original update checking software.

 Because AppHit and BitComet were contractual partners, FileHippo decided to stop carrying BitComet.
 BitComet has since terminated the partnership; by 2015 FileHippo made BitComet available once more.